BashfulWizard/Reddit-NSFW-Cleaner/README.md

 Created by **Aidan Garcia**
 A free and privacy-respecting cleanup tool for Reddit users.

-Special thanks to ChatGPT for saving a million headaches along the way
+Special thanks to ChatGPT for saving a million headaches along the way.

 If you find this useful, consider giving the repo a ⭐ on GitHub!

-## FYI
+## ⚠️ FYI
-The reddit api can be quirky at best and after adding measures to counter this, if you have approx. over 200+ posts saved/upvoted, it might miss those even after multiple runs.
+The reddit API can be quirky at best and even after adding measures to counter this, if you have approx. over 200+ posts saved/upvoted, there still might be a chance where it'll miss those.
 If that's the case, rerun the script until it returns 0 posts found.